Keobiii1/Webprog_Website/README.md

 ## Getting Started

-1. Download and unzip the file.
+1. Download and unzip the file (if you want the whole file).
 2. Open `portfolio.html` in your preferred web browser.
 3. Navigate through the sections to learn more about my skills, projects, and experiences.